symbolicdata/symbolicdata.github.io/FanoPolytopes.Ontology.markdown

 `PREFIX sd: `<http://symbolicdata.org/Data/Model#>
 `select distinct ?p where { ?s a sd:FanoPolytope . ?s ?p ?o .}`

-We all properties with some comments:
+We list all properties with some comments:

 ##### Only "true" or not set